 They weren’t kidding when they said this is the best medicine.
 Laughter is said to be an excellent way to get rid of your headaches.
 The idea is that as a person laughs, the brain receives more oxygen.
 One of the health benefits of laughter is increased blood flow and oxygenation to the cells and organs.
 Since reduced oxygen in the brain results in headaches, this may be a practical option.

-5. Proper Posture
+5. Proper Posture for Headache

 Maintaining a healthy neck and spine is crucial when it comes to keeping headaches or migraines at bay.
 Follow these simple tips to maintain proper posture throughout the day.